Blogs

 Don’t omit social media from your new strategy: Around 15% of the consumers surveyed in our report said that social media presence and engagement were important factors in visiting a local business.
 More than one in five said they would visit a social media page before stepping through their door.

 This will only grow more important.
-Platforms like TikTok and Instagram offer both consumers and generative search engines valuable context about your business and the experiences you offer.
+Platforms like TikTok and Instagram offer both consumers and AI models valuable, crawlable context about your business and reinforce the experiences you offer, along with your business’ core attributes and services.
+Not only that — consistent, fresh social content through regular posts signals activity and topic relevance, which together influence how LLMs determine your business’ authority and trustworthiness.

 4. AI Engines